surniaulula/wpsso/readme.txt

 = 3.52.1-dev.3 =

 (2018/02/07) Added an "Edit" link to the "Robots" option in the post Publish metabox.
-Added a fallback to custom product attributes for WooCommerce (Pro version).
+Added a fallback to custom product attributes when the main WooCommerce product attribute is an empty string (Pro version).

 = 3.52.0 =